Barry Raftery

 Barry Raftery (16 August 1944 – 22 August 2010) was an Irish archaeologist and academic.
 He is best known for his pioneering work in wetland archaeology and Iron Age hillforts in Ireland.
-He was Professor of Celtic Archaeology in University College Dublin (UCD) for more than thirty years, and served as chair of the Department of Celtic Archeology at UCD from 1996 to his retirement in 2007.
+He was Professor of Celtic Archaeology in University College Dublin (UCD) for more than thirty years, and served as chair of the Department of Celtic Archaeology at UCD from 1996 to his retirement in 2007.

 Early life and education

 Barry Joseph Raftery was born in Dublin, Ireland on 16 August 1944.
 He was the son of an Irish father and German mother, Joseph and Lotte Raftery.
 His father, Joseph, was an archaeologist who specialized in prehistoric Ireland and was keeper of Irish antiquities and Director of the National Museum of Ireland during his long career.
 Barry Raftery developed an interest in archaeology at the age of ten, after spending two summers working with his father in the excavations at Lough Gara.

 Raftery attended Belvedere College secondary school in Dublin.
 He studied archaeology and geography at UCD where he earned a BA in 1965.
 He met his future wife, Nuala Sproule at the University.
 Rafferty earned an MA at UCD in 1967.
 He completed his PhD in 1977 after ten years of further studies and research in Europe and Ireland.